Australia–Philippines relations: Ports and airports infrastructure security

-Cooperation on Lawful Migration
+Cooperation on lawful migration

 An important program between Australia and the Philippine Bureau of Immigration (BI) is their cooperation to countering people smuggling, human trafficking and other forms of illegal migration.
 The two countries signed a Memorandum of Understanding in 2005 to share expertise on effective border control to detect and deter human trafficking and other forms of irregular migration.
 Australia gifted new forensic document examination equipment and software to the Bureau of Immigration to shore up border security and improve the Bureau's capability to combat illegal migration, smuggling, human trafficking and terrorism.
 The equipment allowed the BI to set up new Document Examination Laboratories at three international terminals Ninoy Aquino International Airport Terminal 2, Clark International Airport and Mactan-Cebu International Airport.

-People to People Links
+People-to-people links

 The Philippines and Australia has an increasing record when it comes to people-to-people links in trade, investment, cultural exchange, education and tourism.